medialab/minet/docs/cli.md

   --access-token ACCESS_TOKEN                Twitter API access token.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
   --ids                                      Whether your users are given as ids rather than screen names.
-  --include-retweets                         Whether to include retweets.
+  --exclude-retweets                         Whether to exclude retweets from the output.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the result will be printed to stdout.
   -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                              Total number of accounts.
 Necessary if you want to display a finite progress indicator.